Baldwin Locomotive Works: Diesel-electric locomotives

 Though fairly successful in the marketplace, Baldwin diesels did not do so well as others.
 Thanks to their robust Westinghouse electrical gear, they were excellent haulers, but the diesel prime movers were less reliable than comparable EMD and Alco products.
 The company remained fond of steam power and was slow to make the jump to building reliable diesel road locomotives.
 By the late 1940s, Baldwin's main diesel competitors – Alco, EMD and Fairbanks-Morse – had each settled on four or five standard locomotive models, which were suitable for assembly-line construction.
 Baldwin, meanwhile, was the sole manufacturer to continue the steam-era practice of offering bespoke locomotive designs at the request of individual railroads.
-This resulted in a large number of diesel models, most of which had a small number of units (aside from switchers, only a few models had more than 50 examples).
+This resulted in a large number of diesel models, most of which had a small number of units (aside from switcher locomotives, only a few models had more than 50 examples).
 This put Baldwin at a competitive disadvantage since it was unable to benefit from economies of scale, consistent quality control, or the evolution of each model, which its competitors enjoyed.
 Even the construction could vary between units of the same model, especially if they were not built in sequence.
 The last Baldwin-Lima-Hamilton diesels were delivered in 1956.